aredn/documentation/arednHow-toGuides/local-software-source.rst

 |

-After you have entered the new URL, click the **Save Setting** button to activate the new entry.
-To restore the default entry, click the **Set to Default** button.
+To restore the default entry, click the *Set to Default* button followed by *Save Settings*.

 Once the node has been pointed to the local software repository, you can navigate to **Setup > Administration**.
-In the firmware and package sections, you can click the **Refresh** button to get the list of available software from the local software repository.
+In the firmware section you can click the **Refresh** button to get the list of available software from the local software repository.

 .. image:: _images/refresh-software-list.png
    :alt:  Administration - refresh software list